jason-napolitano/client-server/README.md

-# A Typescript, Node and Express powered server that lives alongside a Vue powered client

 #### Serve client and server for development and build for production
  - `npm run serve` to run both client & server project concurrently
  - `npm run build` to build both client & server project to dist/